ravikrcsia/robo_ads/README.md

 ## Objective:

 Write custom ROS nodes for Autonomous Docking/Charging of Turtlebot3 Robot, within a simulated Gazebo world environment.
-The system should enable the robot to autonomously navigate back to the docking station, when the battery level is below 30%.
+The system should enable the robot to autonomously navigate back to the docking station when the battery level is below 30%.
 Utilize ArUco Marker/AR Tag Transformation for localization of the docking station within the map.
 Utilize a depth camera and laser scanner for precise positioning of the robot with the center of the docking station.

+## Output

+<b>Successfully able to complete the task of autonomous navigation using move_base and navigating it to the dock station when the battery goes below 30%.
+Docking is very accurate (0.002 - 0.01 m i.e. less than even 1cm) from the TF (DOCK STATION) using a 2-stage docking method.</b>

 ### Hardware Used
   - i5 8th Gen